Free Yard Care for Deployed Troops and Disabled Veterans

 SnowCare for Troops

 Project Evergreen also supports the Art of Green Spaces Program.
-Students in the program create a poster to compete for prizes awarded to the student who best describes what green spaces mean to them.
+Students create a project to compete for prizes awarded to the student who best describes what green spaces mean to them.
 They are judged on individuality and artistic expression.

 For me, GreenCare for Troops would have been a huge relief and a great asset for managing lengthy deployments.
 Have you been the beneficiary of either GreenCare or SnowCare for Troops?